bdwalton/config/README.md

 (python) package, add the package name to `pip_packages` and re-run `setup-env`.

+## DConf Settings

+We use i3, but rely on bits and pieces of a gnome environment for some conveniences.
+As such, we configure various dconf knobs that gnome/gtk apps rely on.
+This is done by adding lines to `dconf_settings` where each line is a key (first item) and a value (everything else).
+These are setup by one of the scripts described below.

 ## Miscellaneous Scripts

 To do miscellaneous setup to configure the environment, you can add